bendenko-v/TaskTracker/README.md

 ## Usage

-1. Make sure you have PostgreSQL installed and running (`docker-compose up -d` to run db in my example)
+1. Make sure you have PostgreSQL installed and running (`docker-compose up -d` to run db, for example)
 2. Configure the database connection in `database.py` and required variables in `.env`.
-3. Run the FastAPI application: `poetry run uvicorn app:app --host 0.0.0.0 --port 8000`
+3. Run the FastAPI application: `uvicorn src.main:app --host 0.0.0.0 --port 8000`

 ## Endpoints